tomhoyland/fishing-circle/README.md

 2. **Facts and Insight** - What facts, data, information, insights, experiences and stories are relevant to the Topic or Goal?
 3. **Options and Ideas** - Based on what we know and don't know, what next steps exist, what will, could or should happen next in support of the Topic or Goal.

+The tool can be used to frame, navigate and facilitate a whole discussion, deployed mid-way through a workshop or event once a Topic or Goal has been aligned, or wherever a facilitator thinks it might add value.
+The Fishing Circle is intended to work with and complement other tools, methods and approaches e.g. a Fishing Circle is used in a group problem-solving workshop to reach a point where Options and Ideas are made visible, which are then selected and defined in further detail through a Movement-to-Action method, articulating What, Why, How, When and Who.

 **Why is it useful?**